pwr4exp: Power Analysis for Experimental Designs

 - Replicates: 8 experimental units per treatment.

-- Mean and effect size: The expected means for four levels are 35, 30, 37, 38
+- Mean and effect size: Expected means for four levels: 35, 30, 37, 38

 - Error variance: 15

-Create the CRD
+Step 1: Creating the CRD

-Power for omnibus test
+Step 2: Power for omnibus test

 pwr.anova(crd)